dkarchive/DKCategories/README.md

 # Unit Tests

 DKCategories includes a suite of unit tests in the DemoTests folder.
 You can execute the test suite in Xcode by typing `⌘U` (or from the Xcode menu: Product / Test).

-# TODO
-- 64-bit
-- More tests
-- Add NSData category to demo

 # Acknowlegement
 - [Mattt Thompson](https://twitter.com/mattt)